DARSakthi/DARSakthi.github.io/verses-lab.markdown

 <a name="math-ph"></a>
 # Mathematics and Physics

 A Worked Example of the Bayesian Mechanics of Classical Objects. **Dalton A R Sakthivadivel**.
 June 2022.
 Preprint arXiv:2206.12996.
 [Link](https://arxiv.org/abs/2206.12996).
+To appear in _The Third International Workshop on Active Inference_.

 On Bayesian Mechanics: A Physics of and by Beliefs. **Maxwell J D Ramstead**\*, **Dalton A R Sakthivadivel**\*, **Conor Heins**, **Magnus Koudahl**, **Beren Millidge**, Lancelot Da Costa, **Brennan Klein**, **Karl J Friston**.
 May 2022.
 Preprint arXiv:2205.11543.
 [Link](https://arxiv.org/abs/2205.11543).
 <span style="font-size:0.75em;">\* equal contributions; listed alphabetically by surname</span>